 This easy recipe is a family favorite from Eva.
 She recommends serving it with mashed potatoes and green beans.

-I used kielbasa and chicken-apple sausage in the dish pictured.
+We used kielbasa and chicken-apple sausage in the dish pictured.

 - boneless pork loin roast, about 3 to 4 pounds

 - 1 pound of smoked sausage (kielbasa, andouille, etc.)

 - 1 pound of knockwurst